mesonbuild/meson/docs/markdown/Builtin-options.md

 For legacy reasons `--warnlevel` is the cli argument for the `warning_level` option.

-They can also be edited after setup using `meson configure`.
+They can also be edited after setup using `meson configure -Doption=value`.

 Installation options are all relative to the prefix, except: